-For read operations, the coordinator generally only issues read commands to enough replicas to satisfy the consistency level, with one exception.
-Speculative retry may issue a redundant read request to an extra replica if the other replicas have not responded within a specified time window.
+For read operations, the coordinator generally only issues read commands to enough replicas to satisfy the consistency level.
+The one exception to this is when speculative retry may issue a redundant read request to an extra replica if the original replicas have not responded within a specified time window.

-It is common to pick read and write consistency levels that are high enough to overlap, resulting in “strong”
+It is common to pick read and write consistency levels such that the replica

 W is the write consistency level,